-A strong believer in the value of historical inquiry and science studies to analyze and also to craft public policy, Aidinoff recently served as Chief of Staff and Senior Advisor in the Biden-Harris White House Office of Science and Technology Policy, where he helped lead a team of 150 policymakers on key initiatives including the Blueprint for an AI Bill of Rights, guidance to ensure federally funded research is publicly accessible, and reigniting the Cancer Moonshot.
-Previously, Aidinoff has served as a domestic policy advisor to Vice President Joe Biden in the Obama-Biden Administration and a strategic consultant with Blue Rose Analytics.
+A strong believer in the value of historical inquiry and science studies to analyze and also to craft public policy, Aidinoff served as Chief of Staff and Senior Advisor in the Biden-Harris White House Office of Science and Technology Policy, where he helped lead a team of 150 policymakers on key initiatives including the Blueprint for an AI Bill of Rights and guidance to ensure federally funded research is publicly accessible.
+Previously, Aidinoff was as a domestic policy advisor in the Obama Administration and a strategic consultant with Blue Rose Analytics.

 Aidinoff completed his Ph.D. from the Massachusetts Institute of Technology and B.A. from Harvard College.